GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 The guild was founded in April, 1983 in Rochester, NY.
 We practice beautiful hand lettering; some of our members have been with us from our founding, others are very new to calligraphy.
 We all love letters and lettering.

-**Beginning March 1, 2023 we will be meeting in the Community Room at the Barnes and Noble store in Pittsford Plaza.
-We plan to make these meetings hybrid to enable those who cannot be there in person to participate.**
+**Beginning April 5, 2023 we will be meeting in the Perinton Recreation Center, 1350 Turk Hill Road, Fairpirt.
+Meetings are available on Zoom for members. **

 We meet on the First Wednesday of each month at 7:00 PM,.
 We welcome prospective new members to attend a meeting before joining.
 The programs are varied and cover topics of interest to the lettering artist.
+(There is no meeting July 5 this year.)

 Have you always wondered about calligraphy and didn’t know who to ask?
 Are you looking to take up a new hobby that is relaxing and meaningful?
 Do you want to get away from computer generated mailings and send a hand lettered envelope to a relative or friend?
 Guild members will be on hand to answer questions and share resources with you.